npalethorpe/HumanDetector/README.md

 I should state here that the Google Captcha is going to be way more advanced than anything I could cook up in 2 days worth of just messing around whilst binge watching TV shows, but I wanted something I could just drop and drag into a website with very little hassle, no API keys, just a basic human check that would catch out most attempts.

-## Nerd here; how does it work?
-Ah a like-minded individual I see!
-Welcome! - I was working from the basis of the original Captcha design where each letter was randomised but wanted to make it JS friendly and quick to do so I went down the road of using a Canvas element to display each character.
-Whilst I could have used a single canvas element to draw the text I couldn't be bothered to work out the pen movements so I decided to just use multiple canvas elements for each letter - the performance is still decent!
-I then applied a multitude of limited randomisations on the colour, size, position, opacity and rotation, and we have a good looking captcha!

-Hope you enjoy looking through the source code and finding better ways to achieve what I've done! ;)

 ## Can I use it?
 But of course you may!
 I've written this library with the intention of allowing anyone else to use it and modify as they see fit, I likely won't be putting much effort into maintaining it so if you find a fault be my guest at resolving and pushing in a fix! :)

 ## How to implement?
 - First thing, grab a copy of the file and include it in your HTML.